gsklee/json-interoperable-comments-accord/README.md

 JSONIC: JSON with Interoperable Comments
 ========================================

 This document attempts to specify a standards-compliant JSON format that enables **comments interoperability** with other data serialization formats (eg. [TOML](https://github.com/toml-lang/toml), YAML, XML).
 The specification is intended to be a reference for module authors, and the format is intended to be generated and consumed solely by programs.
-It is not designed to be read or written by humans directly.
+While possible, it is not designed to be read or written by humans directly.

 Example
 -------